sindresorhus/p-wait-for/readme.md

 Type: `number`\
 Default: `20`

-Number of milliseconds to wait before retrying `condition`.
+Number of milliseconds to wait after `condition` resolves to `false` before calling it again.

 ##### timeout